 A non-refundable tuition deposit of \$150 must be paid in advance of final course registration for the initial semester of attendance.
-A tuition deposit made for Semester I (Fall) is non-refundable after May 1, 2015.
-A deposit for Semester II (Spring) is non-refundable after November 1, 2015.
+A tuition deposit made for the Fall Semester is non-refundable after May 1, 2016.
+A deposit for the Spring Semester is non-refundable after November 1, 2016.